Makefile & Container Fusion

 much prefer makefiles2 for their ability to divide tasks into dependent sub tasks.
 These tasks are called

 targets in make context.
-You probably have seen make build
+You probably have seen make build and make install duo.
+Those are most

 conventional targets.
 Another thing is, make is time aware and can deduce only required tasks upon change.
 No